List of Hellsing characters: Beliefs

 Alexander Anderson is characterized as an ardent Catholic.
 His words and his constant quoting of scripture indicate a clear, almost fanatical obedience towards "the word of God".
 His behavior in the first volume was depicted as an intense Catholic priest, who went as far as calling Integra "Babylon", as a reference to Whore of Babylon and, like Maxwell, displayed an immense hatred for Protestants.
 In the first episode of Hellsing Ultimate, some of Anderson's statements heavily imply a fanatical hatred for all non-Catholics.
 Anderson tells a pair of young boys they should only engage in violence against "monsters and non-believers".
 He comments to his superiors it is fortunate that a large vampire population must be killing many English Protestants.
 Anderson resents England's control over Northern Ireland, which he believes is Catholic territory, and states it is his mission to kill unbelievers.

-In the TV series, Order 3: Sword Dancer, Paladin Alexander Anderson's actions are vaguely relativist.
+In the television series, Order 3: Sword Dancer, Paladin Alexander Anderson's actions are vaguely relativist.
 He ignores his true mission and instead focuses on the basic requirements of his crusade; thus, attacking Seras Victoria, Alucard and killing Captain Gareth of the Hellsing Organization, though Gareth was a human being and attempting to exterminate the same target as Alexander Anderson.
 While his orders from Iscariot specified the extermination of a single rogue vampire, he engages in combat with Alucard as well.